simplysaru/add-to-things/README.md

 Compatible with Dark Mode and dark themes.

+Install the extension on your chrome browser from [here](https://chromewebstore.google.com/detail/add-to-things-3/eeghakjpbmnmphbnbffghocjldpojgal)

 ## Privacy

  No information is collected.
 The text and URL captured are processed on your device and is never transmitted anywhere outside your browser and your Things APP.